 Naps are challenging to say the least.
 Day time sleep is quite different to night time sleep and although not the same, they are related and have a big impact on each other.
 Achieving adequate day time sleep can make all the difference to a restful sleep over-night and can help parents avoid unnecessary melt downs from a cumulatively over tired child, who finds it difficult to process the challenges of the day.
 Be aware that young children typically require day time sleep until age 3 or beyond.
 I’ve detailed below 7 common nap mistakes that parents make:

 - An inappropriate day time schedule.
 Commonly, I find that parents do not completely recognise the importance of day time sleep and how much respect it requires.
 Parents use words like “always been a bad napper”, “doesn’t need much day time sleep”, “fights sleep” to describe their child.
-Typically, parent’s of a child who doesn’t sleep well during the day time is on an incorrect day time schedule for his/her body.
-Due to the nature of the internal body clock the young body needs to be reset, by waking up around the same time, eating at the around the same time and sleeping at around the same time every Historically poor day time sleepers are on an inconsistent day time schedule, waking too late, nap timing being outside of their sleep rhythms or sometimes on a consistent schedule, but one that is not in sync with the natural body clock.
+Typically, a child who doesn’t sleep well during the day time is on an incorrect day time schedule for his/her body.
+Due to the nature of the internal body clock the young body needs to be reset, by waking up around the same time, eating at the around the same time and sleeping at around the same time every day.
+Historically poor day time sleepers are on an inconsistent day time schedule, waking too late, nap timing being outside of their sleep rhythms or sometimes on a consistent schedule, but one that is not in sync with the natural body clock.
 Become informed, find out how much day time sleep your child may require based on their age group and ensure that you have a regular wake up time every day, even on weekends.
 I find 7.30am is a great anchor for regulating the body clock.

 - An inadequate sleep environment.
 Can often be a contributing factor of poor day time sleep.
 The architecture of sleep can be fragile and quality of sleep is super important.
 Quality of sleep is defined by sleep that happens at the right time for the body as explained above, but also quality is defined by the right This would mean in a sleep friendly environment, cot/bed; adequately dark-black out blinds are great for this and also within a space where there is not too much noise and/or distractions.
 Remember that your child’s sleep is not dissimilar to your sleep, so consider whether you yourself could rest well in the environment that you have provided.